ChaoticWeg/dsf-wegbot3/README.md

 These commands are only available to me (`weg`) as the owner of the bot.

-Currently no owner-only commands have been implemented.
+Currently several owner-only commands have been implemented, but documentation for those is still in progress.

 <br />